aws-amplify/docs/cli/graphql.md

 }
 ```

 A @key without a *name* specifies the key for the DynamoDB table's primary index.
 You may only provide 1 @key without a *name* per @model type.
-The example above shows the simplest case where we are specifying that the table's primary primary index should have a simple key where the hash key is *email*.
+The example above shows the simplest case where we are specifying that the table's primary index should have a simple key where the hash key is *email*.
 This allows us to get unique customers by their *email*.

 ```
 query GetCustomerById {